Highly Regulated Industries and the Power of Omnichannel Marketing Automation

 The regulated industries are trying to catch up, but it’s a very slow and difficult process.

-For example, the Food and Drug Administration (FDA) began back in 2011working on guidelines for pharmaceutical companies wishing to use social media for customer-facing marketing and customer service purposes.
+For example, back in 2011, the Food and Drug Administration (FDA) began working on guidelines for pharmaceutical companies wishing to use social media for customer-facing marketing and customer service purposes.
 They just published some usable guidelines in July 2014.

 During the ensuing three years, how much has changed in the social media landscape?
 Nearly everything.